Please register or login to continue

 I began to hear voices in my head telling me to go to the cellar immediately, as I had walked.
 It was a dim shadow of horror that wielded dominion over the gloomy cellar, as I had opened the heavy door and began to unearth the horrendous remains of the countess, João and Fátima.
 There in that awful and deplorable cellar were their bones and skulls.

-Commination had doomed my perpetual soul to demise.
-The avatar of death was found, in the scarlet hue of blood that was shed upon that tragic night.
-The nameless portrait that had haunted me was the very same portrait I painted of the countess before.
 The house since that memorable night was completely abandoned in ruination.
 There was nothing but dust and viscous cobwebs visibly seen throughout the fragmentary remains of the manor, and the elegant stairway was then nothing more than dilapidated walls and rickety stairs in decadence.

 All the peramene beauty and disposition of the manor was a spectral illusion of the former grandeur of the Córdova manor in conspicuity.
 The illusion was finally over, and I had accepted the truth.
 I was free of her implacable dominion over me and no sin any longer to remit.
 I wanted to believe in that untruth, and sought to convince myself ever more of her ignoscency.
 What had resulted next was unbelievable.

 I eventually had confessed to my part in the murders and was arrested.
 Madness was considered to be the culprit.
 I was imprisoned and sentenced to be interned in an asylum in Lisbon, by the local judge that saw no regression in me.
-I was examined and found to be incompetent, as the severity of the crimes, were too heinous and bloodthirsty, as I had lapsed in my world of phantasy.
+I was examined and found to be incompetent, as the severity of the crimes, were too heinous and bloodthirsty, and I had lapsed in my world of phantasy.

 The mere thought of madness had compelled me to believe my erroneous perception of reality, over the consequential circumstance of irony that had burdened me.
 Hence it was in the vague irony that I had found the true actuality of the suspense that encompassed the illimitable boundary of the parallelism of truth and falsehood behind a portrait.
 The embedded essence of madness is construed, by the presupposition that manifests in the realistic form of verisimilitude.